Unusual Things to Do in the Algarve, Portugal, 2025

 Go sailing on a traditional fishing boat

 The Falcão Veloz is part of the Bom Dia Boattrips fleet and it dates from 1922 - over 100 years old!
 Originally a fishing boat, built in Setubal, near Lisbon, it still sails the seas as a colourful, graceful and historic sailing boat, bringing visitors to explore the wonderous coast around Lagos and Ponta da Piedade.
-The boat has been beautifully restored and is always freshly painted, a jaunty yet historic figure in Portuguese waters.
+The boat has been beautifully restored and is always freshly painted, a jaunty and historic figure in Portuguese waters.

 Celebrate Oktoberfest